-I would suggest current IB students try to keep on top of their work throughout both the years of the IBDP, so that when it comes to revising for their mock exams and then the official exams at the end of the second year, they can feel more comfortable with content learned at the beginning of the IBDP.
-I would also say that they should always try to keep in mind that the IBDP is a very challenging programme, but it also only lasts two years, and all the effort they put it will be worthwhile!
+I would suggest current IB students try to keep on top of their work throughout both the years of the IBDP so that when it comes to revising for their mock exams and then the official exams at the end of the second year, they can feel more comfortable with content learned at the beginning of the IBDP.
+I would also say that they should always try to keep in mind that the IBDP is a very challenging programme, but it also only lasts two years, and all the effort they put in will be worthwhile!

 Why do you enjoy tutoring?

-I really enjoy learning and applying knowledge, and so the opportunity to share this knowledge, combined with helping students in topics that I enjoyed whilst at school, seemed perfect for me.
+I really enjoy learning and applying knowledge, and so the opportunity to share this knowledge, combined with helping students with topics that I enjoyed whilst at school, seemed perfect for me.
 Most students I have worked with have been motivated to improve their understanding and skills, and as a result of their progress being easily measurable, their confidence improves as well.
 My favourite part of working as a tutor is the balance between the challenge of trying to helping a student achieve their goals, and the satisfaction I feel when they do!

 What makes a successful tutor?

-A successful tutor is someone who not only loves their subject and helping others, but also understands the different styles of learning that suit certain students.
-I also find it really important to establish a good relationship with the students I work with, as well as keeping their individual goals in mind at all times, so that we can achieve these in the time-frame we are working with.
+A successful tutor is someone who not only loves their subject and helping others but also understands the different styles of learning that suit certain students.
+I also find it really important to establish a good relationship with the students I work with, as well as keeping their individual goals in mind at all times so that we can achieve these in the time frame we are working with.

 What has been your greatest tutoring success?